rzc0d3r/BitdefenderGen/wiki/AccountGenerator.md

-## Generation using implemented email APIs (Auto method, but less stable)
+## Generation using implemented email APIs

 1. Run **main.py** or executable file in Console or use [MBCI](MBCI-Inferface.md):
    ```